-6-foot social distancing markers are placed at any locations where students or parents gather.
-Unauthorized movement around the campus will be prohibited.
-To and from pick-up and drop-off locations, students will line up within designated cohort area and wait for staff to escort them to class without mixing of cohorts.
-Signs are posted as reminders to maintain social distancing, wear mask coverings, and hand wash often.
+Unauthorized movement around the campus will be minimized.
+To and from pick-up and drop-off locations, students will travel within designated cohort areas to their designated class locations.
+Signs are posted as reminders to maintain mask coverings and hand wash often.